Rust Clap recipes

 Interesting.
 What do we need to configure? 😄

 We all know the Imgur site (if not, then just visit).
 It has an API.
-Let's imagine that we decided to write the CLI tool that helps us to work with the Imgur site using its API.
+Let's imagine we decided to write a CLI tool to help us work with the Imgur site using its API.
 So, now we need to design the tool interface.
 We do not plan to cover the whole API.
 Just downloading and uploading.
 A quick draft configuration:

 #[derive(Debug, Clone, Subcommand)]